 The first masque performed for James I and Anne of Denmark in 1605 was ‘Masque of Blacknesse’, created by Inigo Jones and Ben Jonson.
-It was a new form of court entertainment, commissioned by the Queen, in which she and her ladies appeared and danced with blacked-up faces.
+It was commissioned by the Queen, in which she and her ladies appeared and danced with blacked-up faces.

 While this seems offensive to us now, the masque was all about decadence and illusion.
-To a 17th century audience, the Queen was behaving more outrageously by flashing her ankles in public in a flimsy costume.
+To a 17th century audience, the Queen was behaving more outrageously by dancing in front of an audience in a flimsy costume.

 The ‘Masque of Blacknesse’ also astonished the audience with its special effects.
 Designer Inigo Jones created an ‘artificial sea with waves which seemed to move’, in addition to mermaids in shells, tritons, seahorses and ‘six huge sea monsters’.

 Such special effects were the trademarks of Jones and Jonson, and they became increasingly flamboyant.
 Their ‘The Masque of Queens’ performed in 1609 opened with a scene from hell, complete with fire and smoke.
 This vanished to reveal a ‘glorious and magnificent building figure the House of Fame … filled with several coloured lights like emeralds, rubies, sapphires, carbuncles etc.’

 Image: 'A Daughter of Niger', Inigo Jones's masque costume design, © Chatsworth House.

 James I’s son, Charles I (1625-49) and his French queen, Henrietta Maria loved the masque too.
 They continued the tradition of expensive performances, using Inigo Jones’s new Banqueting House that was completed in 1622.